maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 		Password:   tl.AuthToken,
 		AccountSid: tl.AccountSID,
 	})
-	phoneNumbers, err := twilioClient.Api.ListIncomingPhoneNumber(nil)
+	// Get the list of phone numbers.
+This doubles as a way to verify the credentials are valid. phoneNumbers, err := twilioClient.Api.ListIncomingPhoneNumber(nil)
 	if err != nil {
 		return nil, fmt.Errorf("failed to list phone numbers: %w", err)